esther-W-Wanjiru/BLUE_TEAM_Senior_Project/README.md

 •	Remediation: Fix or mitigate risks to reduce the attack surface.
 Components of an Attack Surface
 1. Known Assets: Web servers, APIs, cloud instances, and applications that are intentionally exposed.
-2. Unknown or Shadow Assets: Misconfigured services, abandoned subdomains, and development environments unintentionally exposed.
+2. Unknown or Shadow Assets: Misconfigured services, abandoned subdomains, and development environments are unintentionally exposed.
 3. Third-Party Dependencies: External services and APIs that could introduce vulnerabilities.
 3. Why is ASM Important?
 The Problem it Solves